dimkr/gplaces/README.md

 the gplaces configuration file allows you to define short aliases for URLs you visit often. for example, the default configuration file defines the `home` alias for the Gemini project homepage and the `search` alias for a Gemini search engine. type `search` and press `ENTER` to search geminispace.

-to show a feed of new posts, type `sub`. the list of URLs gplaces is "subscribed" to is defined in the configuration file.
+to show a feed of new posts, type `sub`, then press `ENTER`. the list of URLs gplaces is "subscribed" to is defined in the configuration file.

 to exit gplaces, press `CTRL+d`.

-additional documentation and more details are available in `man gplaces`.
+additional documentation and more details are available in `man gplaces`. type `help` and press `ENTER` to see short descriptions of available commands.

 ## How to contribute?
 - send me pull-requests and I'll review and merge them :)